utigernils/MirrorClock-Firmware/README.md

-# MirrorClock-Firmware - Not Uploaded Yet
+# MirrorClock-Firmware
+> [!NOTE]
+> Im currently waiting for permision from Bastelgarage.ch to upload.
 ## Overview
 MirrorClock-Firmware is a firmware designed for the "23-er Platine" from Bastelgarage.ch.
 This firmware comes in two versions: a **standard** version and an **MQTT** version.
 It addresses efficiency issues and resolves errors, such as the random restarts observed in the original firmware on some ESP8266 devices.